Jack-Hayes/digital-portfolio/content/pages/index.md

 Title: Welcome!

-Welcome to my digital storytelling portfolio -- I'm Jack, a 2nd year PhD student at the [University of Washington](https://uw-cryo.github.io/) and consultant @ [Aloft Sensing](https://www.aloftsensing.com/).
-My research focuses on the application of spaceborne and aerial remote sensing to monitor terrestrial natural hazards, though I love exploring disclipines from biodiversity conservation to astronomy as well.
+Welcome to my digital storytelling portfolio -- I'm Jack, an independent contractor @ [Aloft Sensing](https://www.aloftsensing.com/) fascinated with synthetic aperture radar and natural hazards.
+I recently exited a PhD program early at the [University of Washington](https://uw-cryo.github.io/) where my research focused on the application of spaceborne and aerial remote sensing altimetry to measure a wide variety of earth science phenomena (cryosphere, vegetation, solid earth) in precise geodetic frameworks, though I love exploring disclipines from biodiversity conservation to astronomy as well.

 Here you can find a collection of my work as it relates to my digital storytelling, including writings, maps, web-based applications, and more.
 If you're looking for anything in particular, feel free to reach out!